gasche/manual-ocamlbuild/manual.md

       | P of pathname  (** A pathname. *)
       [...]

+##### Remark: tag handling in flags

-Remark: when introducing new flags, it is sometime difficult to guess which combination of tags to use.
+When introducing new flags, it is sometime difficult to guess which combination of tags to use.
 A hint to find the right combination is to have a look at OCamlbuild's log file that is saved in `_build/_log` each time ocamlbuild is run.
 It contains the targets